Plugins

 }

-For more information on exactly under what circumstances a plugin is considered to be active, see the relevant section in the contributor book.
+For information on when a plugin is considered to be active, see the relevant section in the contributor book.

 plugin rm gstat

-You can check the name of a plugin by running plugin list.
+You can confirm the name of a plugin by running plugin list

 Examples